 Here, let us know more in detail about the Male and Female Reproductive System.

-Before learning about the Reproductive system, it is important to know about the adolescence and puberty
+Before learning about the Reproductive system, it is essential to know about the adolescence and puberty.

 As a part of growth, the human body undergoes a lot of changes, physically as well as psychologically.
 The life stage between childhood and adulthood is called adolescence.
 During adolescence, the rate of growth is much faster.
 It marks the onset of the reproductive phase in boys and girls.
 The changes which take place in the body during this reproductive phase is called puberty.
 Puberty commences sexual maturity in adolescents.